Frozen Cheerios effect: Particle-particle interaction induced by an advancing solidification front: Interaction length: how much are the particles repelled?

-As sketched in Fig.~\ref{fig:SI_2}, we suppose here that a spherical particle is moving away from an advancing solidification front.
-In the experiments, the particles are not neutrally buoyant and are in contact with the side wall of the Hele-Shaw cell.
-For the sake of simplicity, we ignore those side effects and assume an infinite system in the plane of solidification (see discussion in Sec.\,VI).
-Following the previous works on the interactions between a particle and a solidification front~\cite{rempel1999interaction,rempel2001particle,park2006encapsulation}, we use an axisymmetric, spherical coordinate system centered on the particle (see Fig.\,\ref{fig:SI_2}), where $\theta$ is the latitude angle which is defined from the basis of the particle.
+We use again the axisymmetric spherical coordinate system centered on the particle (see Fig.\,\ref{fig:SI_2}), where $\theta$ is the latitude angle which is defined from the basis of the particle.
 Although the solid-liquid boundary is translated at a speed $V$, it does not contribute to the friction force, as the liquid particles near the solid-liquid boundary are not moving but freeze.
 Assuming a no-slip condition, the boundary condition for the velocity field at the solid-liquid surface is $\mathbf{v}=\mathbf{0}$~\cite{davis2001theory}.
 On the other hand, the boundary condition for the velocity field at the particle surface is $ \mathbf{v}=\mathbf{U}$, where $\mathbf{U}$ is the particle velocity.
-Due to the combined effect of front-particle intermolecular interactions (see Section III) and heat conduction (see Section IV), the solid-liquid interface is not flat, but curved near the particle.
-We define the local front-particle distance at a given angle $d(\theta)$ (see Fig.~\ref{fig:SI_2}).
+As seen in Sec.~\ref{SubSec:Shape interface}, the solid-liquid interface is not flat, but curved near the particle and characterized by the local front-particle distance $d(\theta)$ (see Fig.~\ref{fig:SI_2}).
 The friction force experienced by the particle depends on the precise shape of the solid-liquid interface.

-The intermolecular interactions being effective on a length scale small compared to the isotherm deflection due to the thermal conductivity mismatch, the particle repelling velocity is significant only when the particle is very close to the solid-liquid interface.
-As discussed in the main text, the relevant scale for the film thickness at the basis of the particle is $d^*\sim R[A/(6\pi R^2\sigma_{\mathrm{sl}})]^{1/3} \ll R$, which is much smaller than the particle radius.
-In this situation, the friction force is largely enhanced as compared to the Stokes drag and can be computed using the viscous lubrication approximation~\cite{batchelor1967introduction}.
+Since the intermolecular interactions are effective on a length scale small compared to the particle radius, the particle repelling velocity is significant only when the particle is very close to the solid-liquid interface.
+As discussed in Sec.~\ref{SubSec:Shape interface}, the relevant scale for the film thickness at the basis of the particle is $d^*\sim R[A/(6\pi R^2\sigma_{\mathrm{sl}})]^{1/3} \ll R$, which is much smaller than the particle radius.
+In this situation, the viscous friction force is largely enhanced as compared to the classical Stokes drag and can be computed using the viscous lubrication approximation~\cite{batchelor1967introduction}.
 In this approximation, the viscous pressure only depends on the angle and is uniform in the normal direction to the interface.
-The viscous pressure follows from the thin-film equation
+The viscous pressure $p_\mathrm{vis}$ follows from the thin-film equation